Obtaining Firedrake

 System requirements

-Firedrake requires Python 3.8.x to 3.11.x.
-On MacOS Arm (M1 or M2) Python 3.9.x to 3.11.x is required.
-Many externally managed dependencies such as VTK have yet to create binary wheels for 3.11.x, but we have generated these for the major supported platforms.
-The installation script is tested on Ubuntu and MacOS X. On Ubuntu 22.04 or later, the system installed Python 3 is supported and tested.
+Firedrake requires Python 3.10 to 3.13.
+The installation script is tested by CI on Ubuntu 24.04 LTS.
+On Ubuntu 22.04 or later, the system installed Python 3 is supported.
 On MacOS, the homebrew installed Python 3 is supported:

 brew install python3

-Installation is likely to work well on other Linux platforms, although the script may stop to ask you to install some dependency packages.
+Installation is likely to work well on other Linux platforms, although the script may fail if dependency packages are not already installed.
 Installation on other Unix platforms may work but is untested.
 On Linux systems that do not use the Debian package management system, it will be necessary to pass the –no-package-manager option to the install script.
 In this case, it is the user’s responsibilty to ensure that they have the system dependencies:

 • A C and C++ compiler (for example gcc/g++ or clang), GNU make